Oral Health

 More than half of Wisconsin children experience dental disease by age 9.

-Each year, nearly 100,000 Wisconsin Medicaid children under age 5 visit a physician but not a dentist.
+Each year, nearly 100,000 children in Wisconsin who are enrolled in Medicaid, under age 5, visit a physician but not a dentist.

 School-age children without dental sealants have almost 3x more cavities than children with sealants.